-When gaps do occur, the first decision is whether or not to fix the gaps.
+When they do occur, the first decision is whether or not to fix gaps in hardwood.
 All natural wood will expand in warm weather and contract in cold weather.
 Slight gaps that occur in the winter should not be repaired unless they are severe.
 Wait until the warmer months and see if the gaps still exist.
 If so, and they are bigger than the end of a nickel, it is time to repair them.
 Fortunately, there are some reliable methods for getting rid of those unsightly and drafty gaps without replacing the entire floor.

 Patching with Wood Putty

 For smaller cracks, wood putty makes a great option.
 The putty is easy to work into gaps using a traditional putty knife.
 Allow the putty to fully dry completely before moving on to sanding and finishing.
 Unlike the wood itself, putty does not contain a wood grain, so expect a slight variation of finish from the wood to the putty because of the difference.

 - Wood Glue